sparrow 2.4.0

 array::visit_result_t< F > sparrow::array::visit ( F && func) const

-Returns the result of calling the given functor func on the layout internally hold by the array.
+Returns the result of calling the given functor func on the layout internally held by the array.

 The actual type of the layout is retrieved via a visitor dispatch. func must accept any kind of layout.